muziejus/javascripting-english-major/9-dataset.md

 $("#glosses").html("<p>The glosses will go here.</p>");
 ```

-Save, commit, and reload `prologue.html` in the browser.
+Save and load `prologue.html` in the browser.
 The text in the
 jQuery commands should appear on `prologue.html`.
+If it does, commit.

 </section>
 <section id="prologue-into-data">